-An external multidisciplinary data monitoring committee (DMC) will review the progress of the study, perform interim reviews of safety data at regular intervals, and provide recommendation to Gilead on whether the nature, frequency, and severity of AEs associated with study treatment warrant the early termination (ET) of the study in the best interests of the patient, whether the study should continue as planned, or whether the study should continue with modifications.
+An external multidisciplinary data monitoring committee (DMC) reviewed the progress of the study, performed interim reviews of safety data at regular intervals, and provided recommendation to Gilead on whether the nature, frequency, and severity of AEs associated with study treatment warrant the early termination (ET) of the study in the best interests of the patient, whether the study should continue as planned, or whether the study should continue with modifications.

-In addition, the DMC will review the results from the 2 planned interim efficacy analyses.
+In addition, the DMC has reviewed the results from the 1st planned interim efficacy analysis and will review the results from the 2nd planned interim efficacy analysis.
 Based on the pre-specified superiority and futility rules, the DMC may make recommendations to Gilead on whether the study should be stopped early due to overwhelming efficacy, be terminated for futility, or continue as planned.
-Efficacy superiority boundaries are specified below.
+Efficacy superiority boundaries are specified in Table 2-1 and non-binding futility rules are specified in Table 2-2.

-The DMC's specific activities will be defined by a mutually agreed charter, which will define the DMC's membership, conduct, and meeting schedule.
+The DMC's specific activities were defined by a mutually agreed unpon charter, which defined the DMC's membership, conduct, and meeting schedule.